tylernguyen/x1c6-hackintosh/README.md

 Hand-off is unstable - not needed

 ## Underlying minor issues that needs to be examined in the future:
-USB Power Property Injection - unsure of real values Battery life optimization - currently average 4-6 hours of regular usage
+USB Power Property Injection - unsure of real values
+Battery life optimization - currently average 4-6 hours of regular usage
 With the exeption of volume and brightness, function keys do not properly work - DSDT patches and testing in progress
-Keymapping is not perfect, need to do a complete ADB map Performance optimization - proper SMBIOS with the 2018 Macbook Pro
+Keymapping is not perfect, need to do a complete ADB map
+Performance optimization - proper SMBIOS with the 2018 Macbook

 ## Hardware Replacements:
 ### WiFi and Bluetooth: